Whether you’re looking for freelance work, seeking a better job, or have a product to sell, creating your website is essential.

 - You have a product or service to sell: an ebook, prints of your work, your quirky line of resin toys.
 Fine.
 But ask yourself: what will success look like?
 How many will you need to sell per month to make it all worthwhile?

 Keep drilling down with questions like these, and you’ll soon get your head around what your website is actually for.
 Fail to do so, though, and all you’ll end up with is a portfolio without purpose, that friends visit and leave lovely comments about, but which otherwise might as well not exist.

 So you’ve settled on your website goals.
 What’s next?

-Well, good web writing is about addressing a particular audience, and speaking in a voice they will respond to.
+Well, good web writing is about addressing a particular audience, and speaking in a voice, they will respond to.
 So step two is to define the audience you want to target.

 You get the idea.

 It can be helpful at this stage to write what’s called a persona.
-You basically imagine a typical member of your audience and describing what they might be like: age, gender, experience, likes and dislikes, etc. Then imagine writing to them directly.
+You imagine a typical member of your audience and describing what they might be like: age, gender, experience, likes and dislikes, etc. Then imagine writing to them directly.
 This should feel much more natural than writing for a generic crowd of nobodies.

 3. Tell your visitor what you want them to do

-For the goals you defined in step one to succeed, your visitors need to carry out certain actions.
+For the goals you defined in step one to succeed, your visitors need to carry out specific actions.
 So you need to decide what you want those actions to be (side note: marketing folks often refer to these as ‘conversions’).

 - Looking for freelance work?
 You want commissioning editors to email and offer you work.